 And that was heralded as good news.
 After the Iowa Women’s Health Study came out we were worried multivitamins could be harming millions of people, but instead they don’t appear to have much effect either way.
 The accompanying editorial asked should meta-analyses trump observational studies?
 I mean Iowa Women’s Health Study followed tens of thousands of women for nearly 20 years.
 What if we put all the studies together?
 The big observational studies along with the experimental trials?
 And that’s what we got December 2013, concluding that multivitamins appear to offer no consistent evidence of benefit for heart disease, cancer, or living longer.

 Why though?
 Aren’t vitamins and minerals good for us?
-One explanation for this result could be that our bodies are so complex that the effects of supplementing with only 1 or 2 components is generally ineffective or actually does harm.
+One explanation for this result could be that our bodies are so complex that the effects of supplementing a few components is generally ineffective or actually does harm.
 Maybe we should get our nutrients in the way nature intended.

 The accompanying editorial concluded enough is enough, we should stop wasting our money on vitamin and mineral supplements.
 Americans spend billions on vitamin and mineral supplements.
 A better investment in health would be eating more fruits and vegetables.
 Imagine if instead we spent those billions on healthy food?